phillid/paramano/README.md

 For other distros, you'll likely want to install Paramano using your package manager, creating a package if one doesn't exist in your distro's repositories.

-In most case a simple workflow like "make && make install" is all that is needed.
+In most cases a simple workflow like "make && make install" is all that is needed.

 Dependencies